paterson1720/remix-breeze/packages/router/README.md

  }
 ```

-If you want to link to it in your UI, you get do something like this:
+If you want to link to it in your UI, you can do something like this:

 ```tsx
 <Link